-If your vehicle is equipped with the 2.2L or 2.4L L4 engine and there seems to be no leak, with the engine on, check to see if the electric engine cooling fan is running.
+If there seems to be no leak, with the engine on, check to see if the electric engine cooling fan is running.
 If the engine is overheating, the fan should be running.
 If it is not, your vehicle needs service.